 Other than your own books what is the best rock biography you could recommend?

 There are some good ones.
 I used to have a busman’s holiday feeling about reading music biographies because I was reading and writing about music all day.
 But I’m just looking at my shelves and they are just stuffed with music books.
-I love Bruce Springsteen’s book, that its essential reading for somebody setting out in a band because he thinks and feels passionately about what he does and expresses it very well.
+I love Bruce Springsteen’s book, that its essential reading for somebody setting out in a band because he thinks and feels passionate about what he does and expresses it very well.
 I loved Robbie Robertson’s book Testimony about the years of The Band.
 Nile Rogers’s book is an absolutely amazing, revelatory autobiography.
 I like books that are written by insightful critics.
 Most rock autobiographies fall a little flat in the end because the early part of the career tends to be more interesting than the latter.
 But the artists themselves often feel that the latter part has been unjustly neglected and write way too much about it.
 Everyone went on about how Keith Richards – Life was a great book.
 Well, you know, its two-thirds of a great book and it’s a third of him waffling on about the rest of his career.

 What have you been listening to recently that you could recommend?

 I’ve liked a few records this year.
 They are not that obscure.
 I really like the Arcade Fire record, I really liked LCD Sound System album.
 The new Killers album is fantastic, it’s all killer no filler.
-A more obscure album I really liked this year was Courtney Marie Andrews – Honest Life which is a country rock album that’s like Emmylou Harris meets Joni Mitchell.
+A more obscure album I really liked this year was Courtney Marie Andrews – Honest Life which is a country-rock album that’s like Emmylou Harris meets Joni Mitchell.
 I loved the St Vincent album.
 I just got sent Dark Shadows and Rust by Pete Holidai’s band Trouble Pilgrims, so I’m looking forward to listening to that.
-He was in the Radiators From Space, who were a big inspiration to us starting out.
+He was in the Radiators From Space, who was a big inspiration to us starting out.
 There is always so many, my desk is piled high with so many records that I forget what I’m listening to.
 I have just reviewed Noel Gallagher’s Who Built The Moon and Bjork’s Utopia.
 Both fascinating in different ways, though I’ll probably never listen to the Bjork album again because it’s too much hard work.
 I’ve got the U2 album, which I will be reviewing next.
 And I love it, which is a relief, cos I’d hate to have to give them a bad review.
 I do play a lot of ambient music when I’m working because anything else interferes with my process of thought.
 So, in general, the room is wafting to the sound of Brian Eno or something with bleeps and bloops.

 Is there a record that you always return to?